Metroidman97/Game-Organizer/README.md

 with potential forum features, or just simply linking to dedicated discord servers, the site would allow players to organize their collections and connect with others with similar interests.

+Update: New features include being able to sort games by things like title and rating, and the site will include the game’s Metacritic score as a parameter.

 ## Solution Architecture Diagram

 ![alt text](images./Solution%20architecture%20diagram.png "Solution Architecture Diagram")